-- All Students are awarded initially for an academic year – either on Semesters for Fall/Spring or on T-Terms for T1-T4 (see #2 below).
+- All Students are offered initially for an academic year – either on Semesters for Fall/Spring or on T-Terms for T1-T4 (see #2 below).

-- Your award is divided into either two or four disbursements based upon your home location; Troy is Semester based (two disbursements) while TROY Service Centers, Phenix City, TROY Online, Montgomery, Dothan, and unknown locations are T-Term based (four disbursements).
-You can check your awarded disbursement pattern on Financial Aid Self Service.
+- Your offer is divided into either two or four disbursements based upon your home location; Troy is Semester based (two disbursements) while TROY Service Centers, Phenix City, TROY Online, Montgomery, Dothan, and unknown locations are T-Term based (four disbursements).
+You can check your offered disbursement pattern on Financial Aid Self Service.
 Once your financial aid is transmitted, you cannot change your attendance pattern.

 - Student loan funds can only be disbursed for the period of the loan request.
 If you cease to be enrolled, drop below half-time, or graduate, all loan funds for future disbursements will be canceled.
 Financial Aid is credited to your student account after the last day of free drop/add (approximately one week after classes have begun).